 Professionals in the fields of Applied Behavior Analysis (ABA), Occupational Therapy (OT), and Speech-Language Therapy (SLT) all share the goal of making a meaningful difference in the lives of individuals with Autism Spectrum Disorder (ASD) by shaping their social and communicative skills.

 However, each child is unique and different deficits call for different therapy approaches.
 Although some target areas of ABA, OT, and SLT overlap, ABA offers a more comprehensive curriculum for children on the Spectrum.

 What makes ABA, OT, and SLT different?

-SLT can be help ASD-diagnosed children with a variety of speech deficits, including problems with articulation and fluency, voice disorders, expressive disorders (difficulty putting words together or expressing language in a socially acceptable way), and receptive disorders (trouble with understanding language).
+SLT can help ASD-diagnosed children with a variety of speech deficits, including problems with articulation and fluency, voice disorders, expressive disorders (difficulty putting words together or expressing language in a socially acceptable way), and receptive disorders (trouble with understanding language).

 Speech therapists help children work on pronunciation, phonation, intonation, pitch, and fluency.
 SLT is most beneficial for children who already have the ability to vocalize speech but need help fine-tuning certain aspects of it.